CycloneDX/specification/README.md

 ## Official Implementations
 Build plugins for a number of ecosystems have been created which support the automatic identification of all project dependencies and automatically generate CycloneDX SBOMs.
-The resulting SBOMs may contain many of the elements above including group, name, version, description, file hashes, license, and PackageURL.
+The resulting SBOMs may contain many of the elements above including group, name, version, description, file hashes, license, and Package URL.
 Additionally, a standalone Java API was created for the programmatic creation and validation of CycloneDX SBOMs.

 - [CycloneDX .NET Core](https://github.com/CycloneDX/cyclonedx-dotnet)